lasher-r/motosense/Process/README.md

 # Add a button to select output.

-I add a push button to change what the voltmeter is putputting.
+I add a push button to change what the voltmeter is outputting.
 It can show temp1, temp2, or (soon) the tachometer/spedometer.

-For the wiring I just ad a button with one side going to ground and the other to pin 8.
+For the wiring I just add a button with one side going to ground and the other to pin 8.
 I then pull pin 8 high and when the button is pushed it goes low.

 The code: